lasallesoftware-serverless/laravel-query-builder-for-lambda/README.md

 The Lambda version will likely not use Dotenv; and, will need to access a remote database.
 This work is forthcoming.

+When this package is Lambda ready, I will tag version one.

 ## With Deepest Appreciation

 - Excellent video and files: [https://www.youtube.com/watch?v=_mDDERFHSLw](https://www.youtube.com/watch?v=_mDDERFHSLw)